-Part of looking and feeling good is the use of various natural and chemically-based heath care products, and Barbadians also believe in cleanliness and like to present themselves in a certain way.
+Part of looking and feeling good is the use of various natural and chemically-based health care products, and Barbadians also believe in cleanliness and like to present themselves in a certain way.

 Pharmaceutical stores also sell health and beauty products such as facial wipes, hand sanitizer, nail polish, and a variety of shampoos and conditioners to keep you looking and feeling your best.

 You can also make sure you stay “sun safe” by purchasing sun lotion and oils from these types of stores all over the island.

 Supermarkets and convenience stores also stock a range of local body care products like natural soaps for those conscious of chemically-based products (look out for sandalwood soap and African black soap).